-PALATKA, Fla., March 14, 2017 ― For the fourth consecutive year, the St. Johns River Water Management District’s Governing Board has approved a proclamation designating April as Springs Protection Awareness Month.
+PALATKA, Fla., March 13, 2018 ― For the fifth consecutive year, the St. Johns River Water Management District’s Governing Board has approved a proclamation designating April as Springs Protection Awareness Month.
 The annual designation helps increase awareness about the importance of Florida’s springs and encourages residents and stakeholders to participate in the protection of springs.

-Sen. Rob Bradley and Rep. Elizabeth Porter recently filed resolutions in the Florida Legislature (SR 1230 and HR 8005) declaring April 2017 as Springs Protection Awareness Month.
+Sen. Rob Bradley and Rep. Elizabeth Porter filed resolutions in the Florida Legislature (SR 1936 and HR 8067) declaring April 2018 as Springs Protection Awareness Month.
 Water management districts across the state are joining the Legislature in recognizing the importance of increasing public awareness about the value of springs and encouraging behaviors that will enhance springs protection.

 The district has worked with other agencies for many years through various programs to increase knowledge and understanding about the region’s springs, while also working to protect springs systems.
-Since 2014 alone, through district cost-share programs, the district has contributed more than $35 million toward vital springs protection projects, resulting in more than 62 million gallons of alternative water supplied and 4 million gallons of water a day (mgd) conserved.
-These projects also have reduced total nitrogen loading in the vicinity of priority spring systems by 990,000 pounds and total phosphorus by 19,400 pounds.
+Since 2014, through district cost-share programs, the district has contributed more than $43.2 million toward vital springs protection projects, resulting in more than 90 million gallons per day of groundwater withdrawal offsets and alternative water supply.
+These projects also have reduced total nitrogen loading in the vicinity of priority spring systems by 1.2 million pounds.

 Visit www.sjrwmd.com/springs for more information about the district’s work to protect springs.